bolderbrush10/SearchlightAssault/README.md

 ## Stretch Goals

 ### Map Editing:
-- Create more main-menu simulations
+- Create more main-menu simulations, update existing sim.
-  (Unfortunately, control.lua doesn't work in main-menu simulations, so we have to work around that...)
+  (Unfortunately, the mod's control.lua doesn't work in main-menu simulations, so we have to work around that...)
     - We can probably chain the turtle to follow another turtle to give its tragetory more of a curve...
     - Actually, it looks like we can do some real magic in menu-simulations.lua init, registering stuff to happen in on_nth_tick.
 "Chase" is a great example.